Benedictine University

-Benedictine University is a private Roman Catholic university in Lisle, Illinois.
-It was founded in 1887 as St. Procopius College by the Benedictine monks of St. Procopius Abbey in the Pilsen community on the West Side of Chicago.
+Benedictine University is a private Catholic university with campuses in Lisle, Illinois, and Mesa, Arizona, United States.
+It was founded in 1887 by the Benedictine monks of St. Procopius Abbey in the Pilsen community on the West Side of Chicago.
 The institution has retained a close relationship with the Benedictine Order, which bears the name of St. Benedict (480–543 A.D.), the acknowledged father of western monasticism.

-The university resides in the western Chicago metropolitan area, located near two national research facilities, Argonne National Laboratory and Fermi National Accelerator Laboratory.
-The university's location along the East-West Tollway corridor provides internship and employment opportunities for students.
-Benedictine University also has a branch campus in Mesa, Arizona.
+The Lisle campus resides in the western Chicago metropolitan area, located near two national research facilities, Argonne National Laboratory and Fermi National Accelerator Laboratory.